Library Reopening FAQs

 How does Curbside Delivery work?

-Update 5/27/20: At the library, there are now four designated parking spaces for Curbside Delivery.
-The parking spots are marked with signs featuring Wilbur the Pig, Harry Potter, Coraline, and the Mo Willem’s Pigeon along with the library’s telephone number.
+We have six designated parking spaces for Curbside Delivery.
+The parking spots are marked with numbered signs featuring book characters (Wilbur the Pig, Harry Potter, Coraline, Pigeon, Sherlock Holmes, and Clifford) along with the library’s telephone number.
 Once parked, please call the library and tell us which spot is yours.
 The library staff member will then ask for your library card number so the item can be checked out to your account and a due date slip printed.

 Please remain in your car.
 A library staff member wearing PPE will bring your item(s) out in a bag.
 To verify your transaction, hold up your library card through the window.
 If possible, pop your trunk and the item(s) will be placed inside.
 If your vehicle does not have a trunk, item(s) can be placed in the backseat.